 - Creating a written policy for employees that sets out clear guidelines for using communication and networking tools to raise awareness about possible pitfalls.
 Companies may wish to have separate guidelines for employee's discussion of the company in their personal blogs, Facebook pages, and Twitter Accounts.

 - Taking the steps required to qualify for the safe harbors available under the Digital Millennium Copyright Act.

 - Archiving communications content in well-organized and readily available form.

 As social media tools become more and more common, you must anticipate that your employees will use them at work.
 In addition to those existing guidelines, companies need to enact social media guidelines which cover the following areas such as boundaries, transparency, confidentiality, financials, consequences and work use.
-Twittering and tweeting are new and exciting tools in the dawning age of social media, but lest not forget that such twittering could you leave you twirling in your own tweeting if proper precautions are not enacted.
+Twittering and tweeting are new and exciting tools in the dawning age of social media but let's not forget that such twittering could you leave you twirling in your own tweeting if proper precautions are not enacted.
 The Katz Law Group has deep experience in this area.
 Call us at 508-480-8202.